-When someone gives you power of attorney (POA), you’re legally able to sign legal documents on their behalf if necessary.
-However, signing as power of attorney isn’t as simple as writing down both of your names.
-For a power of attorney signature to be valid, you must take the proper steps.
+When someone appoints you as their attorney-in-fact under a Power of Attorney (POA), you can legally sign legal documents on their behalf if necessary.
+However, signing on the principal’s behalf isn’t as simple as writing down both of your names.

 What Is a Power of Attorney?

-A power of attorney is a document that creates a legally binding agreement between two parties — a principal and an attorney-in-fact.
+A power of attorney is a document that creates a legally binding agreement between two parties — a principal and an attorney-in-fact (also called an agent).

-A power of attorney form grants an attorney-in-fact the right to:
+A power of attorney document grants an attorney-in-fact the right to:

-As an attorney-in-fact, you must act in the principal’s best interest, and adhere to their wishes when signing documents for them.
-This means doing what the principal would want you to do, no matter what.
+As an attorney-in-fact, you must act in the principal’s best interest and adhere to their wishes when signing documents.
+This means doing what the principal wants you to, no matter what.

 A durable power of attorney form remains effective if you become incapacitated and unable to communicate your wishes.

-Acting as someone’s attorney-in-fact can feel a bit complicated.
-Follow these steps to ensure the process runs smoothly, and meets legal requirements:
+Acting as someone’s attorney-in-fact can be complicated.
+The steps below ensure the signing process runs smoothly and meets legal requirements.

 Step 1: Bring Your Power of Attorney Agreement and ID

-When signing as a POA, you need to bring the original power of attorney form to the meeting — even if you’ve already registered a copy of the document with the institution (such as a bank, financial agency, or a government institution).
+When signing as a POA, you must bring the original or a copy of the complete and signed power of attorney form to the meeting — even if you’ve previously submitted or filed a copy of the document with the institution (such as a bank, financial agency, or government institution).

-You also need to bring government-issued photo identification with you.
-This allows the institution to confirm that you’re the person named in the agreement, and let’s them verify the signature on the power of attorney is yours.
+You must also bring government-issued photo identification (i.e., driver’s license).
+Your ID lets the institution confirm that you’re the person named in the power of attorney and verify your signature is authentic.

 Step 2: Determine the Preferred Signature Format

-Most agencies or institutions require a specific format when signing under power of attorney.
+Most agencies or institutions require a specific format when signing under a Power of Attorney.
 Consider calling ahead to establish what format is preferred — if any.

-If there’s no preference, use a standard format such as the one in the power of attorney signature sample below:
+If there’s no preference, use a standard format such as the one in the signature sample below:

 Step 3: Sign as the Principal

-The proper way to sign as power of attorney is to first write the principal’s signature.
-This shows that you’re acting on the principal’s behalf, and not your own.
+First, the proper way to sign a Power of Attorney is to write the Principal’s signature.
+This shows that you’re acting on the principal’s behalf, not your own.

 And remember to use the principal’s full legal name.
-If you see their name listed on any pre-existing paperwork at the institution, be sure to replicate its format.
+If you see their name listed on any pre-existing paperwork at the institution, replicate its format.

 Sign your name below the principal’s name.
-Simply add the word “by” in front of your name to indicate you’re signing as POA on the principal’s behalf.
+Add the word “by” in front of your name to indicate you’re signing as POA on the principal’s behalf.

 Step 5: Express Your Authority as Attorney-in-Fact

-Below your own name is where you make it clear that you have the authority to sign on the principal’s behalf.
-To indicate that you’ve been given power of attorney for signing authority, write “attorney-in-fact” under your name.
-Other variations are also acceptable to write out, like POA, or “power of attorney.”
+Below or next to your name, make it clear that you have the authority to sign on the Principal’s behalf.
+To indicate that you’ve been given signing authority, write “attorney-in-fact” under or next to your name.
+Other variations, like “agent”, “POA” or “power of attorney” are also acceptable.

-Failing to indicate that you’re signing on the principal’s behalf can invalidate the agreement, and even lead to civil or criminal lawsuits.
+Failing to indicate that you’re signing on the Principal’s behalf under a power of attorney can invalidate the agreement and even lead to civil or criminal lawsuits.

 Here’s a sample of what a power of attorney signature should look like: